Employer Information

 Where the placement is based

-St Michael’s Hospital, UH Bristol NHS Foundation Trust
+St Michael’s Hospital, UH Bristol and Weston NHS Foundation Trust

 Educational Supervisor for the placement